-A contact is defined as a person who is less than 6 feet from a case for more than 15 minutes.
-An entire Stable Group or group is considered a contact if they have shared time indoors, even with distancing.
-A Stable Group is a group with fixed membership that stays together for all courses and activities (e.g., lunch, recess, etc.) and avoids contact with other persons or Stable Groups.
+A contact is defined as a person who is <6 feet from a case for >15 minutes.
+An entire Stable Group or cohort is considered a contact if they have shared time indoors, even with distancing.

+A Stable Group is a group with fixed membership that stays together for all courses and activities (e.g., lunch, recess, etc.) and avoids contact with other persons or Stable Group.